 Perhaps one of the biggest reasons multifamily is so attractive right now is rates.
-Rock bottom mortgage interest rates offer sweet leverage than can help investors wield big numbers and gains.
+Rock-bottom mortgage interest rates offer sweet leverage that can help investors wield big numbers and gains.
 Best of all, when buying good-sized multifamily investment properties this means access to non-recourse loans, allowing investors to kiss personal risk goodbye.

 Advanced investors also recognize that multifamily means a lower ‘cost per door’ and thus a better ROI.
 They are far easier and more economical to manage than single- families and improvement costs boast superior returns and enable earned equity to be created regardless of market fluctuations.